EternityForest/THUNDERWARS/README.md

 * Could I obtain this item at the last minute if I suddenly need it?
 * How often will this be in play?
 (Daily, monthly, once a year, “only if everything goes wrong.”)
 * Does it connect with my existing gear?
 (Does it strengthen a system of items I already use, or sit outside the strategy?)
+* Have you examined all manuals and documents relating to the item?
+Many products have some hidden property that makes them unsuitable, that is not made obvious in the product page.

 ### Burden Analysis